KnowledgeRAG4LLMVulD/KnowledgeRAG4LLMVulD/README.md

 * **RQ1: Compared to SOTA techniques:** How does Vul-RAG perform compared to state-of-the-art (SOTA) vulnerability detection techniques？
 * **RQ2: Compared to GPT-4-based techniques:** How does Vul-RAG perform compared to GPT4-based detection techniques?
 * **RQ3: Usefulness for Developers:** Can the vulnerability knowledge generated by Vul-RAG help developers in manual vulnerability detection？
-* **RQ4: Bad Case Analysis:** Why does Vul-RAG fail in detecting some vulnerabilities?
-* **RQ5: Detecting Previously-Unknown Vulnerabilities:** How does Vul-RAG perform in detecting previously-unknown vulnerabilities on the latest release of Linux kernel?
+* **RQ4: Detecting Previously-Unknown Vulnerabilities:** How does Vul-RAG perform in detecting previously-unknown vulnerabilities on the latest release of Linux kernel?

 **RQ1(Compared to SOTA techniques):** We evaluated the effectiveness of Vul-RAG on vulnerability detection tasks compared to current state-of-the-art (SOTA) vulnerability detection techniques.
-The detailed detection outcome of Vul-RAG is in [vul_rag_result.json](./results/vul_rag_result.json), and the overall evaluation results are as follows.
+The detailed detection outcome of Vul-RAG is in [vul_rag_result/](./results/vul_rag_result/), and the overall evaluation results are as follows.
 ![RQ1 result](images/RQ1%20result.png)

-**RQ2(Compared to GPT-4-based techniques):** We evaluated the usefulness of our knowledge-level RAG framework by conducting a comparative analysis with two baselines: the basic GPT-4 model, and the GPT4-based approach enhanced with code-level RAG.
+**RQ2(Compared to GPT-4-based techniques):** We evaluated the usefulness of our knowledge-level RAG framework by conducting a comparative analysis with two baselines: the basic GPT-4o model, and the GPT4o-based approach enhanced with code-level RAG.
 The experimental results of two baselines are placed in the folder [./results/baseline results](./results/baseline%20results/).

 **RQ3(Usefulness for Developers):** We conducted a user study to investigate whether the vulnerability knowledge generated by Vul-RAG can help developers identify vulnerable code more precisely.
 The [user study](./user%20study/user_study.json) contains a total of 10 cases from the benchmark, two for each CWE category.
 The source code files of each case are in the directory [./user study/source code](./user%20study/source%20code/), and the raw results of the user study are in the directory [./user study/results](./user%20study/results/).

-**RQ4(Bad Case Analysis):** We conducted a manual analysis of all 19 FN and 21 FP cases within CWE-119 to discuss what factors contribute to the failure of Vul-RAG in accurately identifying true vulnerability behaviors.

-**RQ5(Detecting Previously-Unknown Vulnerabilities):** We further apply Vul-RAG on the latest Linux kernel release (v6.9.6, June 2024) for detecting previously-unknown vulnerabilities.
+**RQ4(Detecting Previously-Unknown Vulnerabilities):** We further apply Vul-RAG on the latest Linux kernel release (v6.9.6, June 2024) for detecting previously-unknown vulnerabilities.
 As a result, Vul-RAG detects 10 previously-unknown bugs, and 5 of them have been confirmed by the Linux community.
 For the 5 confirmed bugs, we further write patches based on the fix suggestions provided by Vul-RAG, and four submitted patches have already been accepted by the paper submission time.